andybp85/frog/README.md

 Currently there's no syncing for stuff that gets removed from the Google Drive folder, so you'll have to delete the post from `_src/posts` (and images from `img/` if applicable) yourself.
 Same to re-parse a post you didn't touch on Google Docs/Drive or to re-download an image - just delete the local version.

+## Sass

+If you don't have [libsass](https://sass-lang.com/libsass) installed, GFrog will just skip it and you can write your styles in `posts.css`.
+If you have it installed, you can write scss to `posts.scss` and GFrog will compile it into `posts.css` (note this will nuke out anything in `posts.css`).
+That's all there is to it!

+Well, a little bit more: the file names are hard-coded for th moment.
+At some point I'll make GFrog compile whatever sass/scss files it finds in the `css/`.
+And if sass errors, you'll get a message but the build will keep running.

-## NodeJS Finalizer
+## Finalizer

 **Requires Node.js v11.9.0+**

 GFrog will try to install the Node deps during init.
 If you don't have Node installed or have <v11.9.0, the install won't run and GFrog won't bug you about it any further.
-You can turn it on later by enabling the param `node-available` and running the command `-F` or `--finalizer-setup`.
+You can turn it on later by enabling the param `node-available` and running the finalizer set up command.
 If all's well, you'll see the script `finalize.mjs` in your blog's root dir.
 I've also set up a `.gitignore` file with `node_modules` and `package-lock.json` skipped for you.

 I'm a front-end guy by day and I'm using ES6 modules, hence the version req and `.mjs` extension.
 If this is an inconvenience because you don't do JS for a living and therefore aren't used to dealing with having more Node versions than system libs installed, do like we do and use the wonderful [nvm](https://github.com/creationix/nvm).